Trading Networks with Bilateral Contracts: Existence and properties of trail-stable outcomes

-We can now state the first key result of this paper. \begin{theorem} In any contract network $X$ if choice functions of $F$ are fully substitutable and satisfy IRC then there exists a trail-stable outcome $A\subseteq X$. \end{theorem} This theorem establishes a positive existence result for stable outcomes in general contract networks: under the usual assumptions, trail-stable outcomes always exist.\footnote{Since trail stability is, in general, stronger than chain stability, Theorem \ref{theorem:on-odd-cycle-contracts} also implies than any contract network has a chain-stable outcome.
-Our results do not contradict Theorem 5 on the non-existence of set-stable outcomes in \citet{HaKo:12} since Theorem \ref{theorem:on-odd-cycle-contracts} only considers the existence of trail-stable outcomes.}
+We can now state the first key result of this paper. \begin{theorem} Suppose that choice functions satisfy full substitutability and IRC.
+Then there exists a trail-stable outcome.\footnote{Our results do not contradict Theorem 5 on the non-existence of stable outcomes in \citet{HaKo:12} since Theorem \ref{main} only considers the existence of trail-stable outcomes.} \end{theorem} This theorem establishes a positive existence result for an appealing solution concept in general trading networks: under the usual assumption of full substitutability, trail-stable outcomes always exist.

+In order to prove Theorem \ref{main}, we use tools familiar to matching theory, such as the Tarski fixed-point theorem \citep{Adac:00,Flei:03,EcOv:06,HaMi:05, Ostr:08, HaKo:12}. \ch{Let $X^{B}$ and $X^{S}$ be two subsets of $X$ which represent the set of contracts offered to buyers and sellers.
+We define an isotone operator $\Phi$ that acts on $(X^{B},X^{S})$ and show that any fixed-point $(\dot X^{B},\dot X^{S})$ of $\Phi$ corresponds to a {trail}-stable outcome $A=\dot X^{B}\cap \dot X^{S}$.} \ch{These tools allow us to explore properties of trail-stable outcomes that have previously only been explored in a supply-chain or a two-sided setting.}

+As we have already seen, trail-stable outcomes are not always stable or chain-stable even under full substitutability.
+However, the converse is true.

+\begin{proposition} Suppose that choice functions satisfy full substitutability and IRC.
+Then any stable/chain-stable outcome is trail-stable. \end{proposition} Full substitutability is key to this result as the following example shows.

+\begin{example}[Stability and chain stability do not imply trail stability without full substitutability] Consider two contracts $y,z$.
+Assume that $j=s(z)=b(y)$, $k=b(z)=s(y)$ (see Figure \ref{fig:cycle}).
+Agents have the following preferences:\\

+and other outcomes are not acceptable.
+Note that $k$'s preference are fully substitutable, but $j$'s preferences are not.
+The empty set of contracts is stable (and chain-stable), however, it is not trail-stable since $\{z,y\}$ is a locally blocking trail. \end{example}

+This example highlights that locally blocking trails need not be acceptable (alongside other contracts) themselves: firm $j$ ``forgets'' that it offered contract $z$ when it considers the terminal contract $y$ offered in return by $k$.
+In Section \ref{sec:weaktrail}, we will consider a solution concept which ensures that agents are willing to accept all the contracts along a locally blocking trail (perhaps alongside other contracts).